 I am so grateful that my husband supported this because I do believe it would be difficult for me to return to full-time work permanently.

-However, there is also a part of me that is ambitious and has a hard time giving up my career completely.
+There is also a part of me that is ambitious and has a hard time giving up my career completely.
 That is where I feel part-time has been my sweet spot while my kids are little.
-I was lucky to work out a job share position as a teacher–being a part-time teacher isn’t always feasible in a lot of areas!
+I was lucky to work out a job share position as a teacher–being a part-time teacher isn’t always feasible!

 At the end of the day, you need to do some self-exploration to find out who you truly are.